rangle/ngCourse2/handout/directives/ng_for_directive.md

 }
 ```

-To see how this can affect how the `ForExample` component, lets add some logging to it.
+To see how this can affect the `ForExample` component, let's add some logging to it.

 ```typescript
 export class ForExampleComponent {